 Instructor Certification Requirements:

 The minimum degree requirement for instructors wishing to teach Early College Experience Family Sciences class, HDFS 1070: Individual and Family Development, is a Master’s Degree in Education.
-It is suggested that the undergraduate Bachelor’s Degree be in the area of Family and Consumer Sciences Education (045, CT Home Economics) or Human Development and Family Sciences with three to five years teaching experience at the secondary level.
+It is preferred that the undergraduate Bachelor’s Degree be in the area of Family and Consumer Sciences Education (045, CT Home Economics) or Human Development and Family Sciences with three to five years HDFS teaching experience at the secondary level.
 Applicants must have successfully completed coursework in both Human Development and in Family Sciences (preferably at the graduate level with a grade of a “B” or better) before certification can be considered.